9 min read

 According to the Vedas, the chakras are said to be shaped like lotus flowers with many petals.
 The petals, in turn, are associated with specific chakra sounds, containing the unique alphabet sounds (phonemes) of the Sanskrit language.

 With vibration among the petals, the chakras open up.
 The higher the frequency, the more in line your chakras will be.

-Do you want to know how to open your chakra petals for improved mental awareness and emotional balance?
+Do you want to know how to open your chakra petals for improved mental awareness, relaxation and emotional balance?
 The answer is meditation for the chakras.